 At Rentec Direct, we know how much our clients love their renters!
 Tenants are at the heart of what you do, and we know how much a great tenant can lead to a great landlord-tenant relationship and even lasting friendships.

+Unfortunately, every so often, landlords will meet a renter who is not such a dream tenant.
 These are real stories from real property managers and landlords across the country who wanted to shared the horrors of rental management in honor of Halloween.
-These stories are shared anonymously and any names have been changed to protect the tellers and culprits of these management nightmares.
+These stories are shared anonymously.
+Any names have been changed to protect the tellers and culprits of these management nightmares.

 Had a tenant from a new occupied property we took over crawl into a tunnel he made in his 2nd floor bathroom into the 1st floor drop ceiling of the neighboring unit.
 He made plywood bridges to crawl on and made peep holes to view the female tenant.
 He made a noise and was discovered.
 He said he was looking for his cat at 2am.